Black Widow (Iggy Azalea song): Chart performance

+One month later, the single entered at top forty, becoming the rapper's fourth top forty and Ora's first.

+On October 18, 2014, "Black Widow" reached the top ten, peaking at number 9, becoming the two female artists to achieved this.
+The single spent 30 weeks on the French Singles Chart and became Azalea's second longuest-running single as a lead artist and third overall, and Ora's first until "Lonely Together" with Swedish disc-jockey Avicii, who spent 34 weeks.

+Besides the success in the French Charts, the song was also in French Airplay, peaking at number 2, and becoming Azalea's third top ten in Airplay of the country after "Problem" and "Fancy", and Ora's very first.

+In Finland, the single reached the top five, at number 5, becoming both artists first top five.
+"Black Widow" spent 11 weeks there.

 Music video

 Background

 On 3 June 2014, Azalea confirmed an accompanying music video for the song, stating, "We're gonna have a very crazy music video, with a lot of other people that you guys may know, playing different characters.
 I'm really excited about it."
 Ora also talked about preparing for the video in June, "It is going to be amazing; I can't even tell you what's going to happen because I am sworn to secrecy.
 It is going to be major.
 You've seen her video for 'Fancy'?
 She loves a theme and the theme for this one is fucking genius.
 All I am saying is I am in training for days for this video."
 The video was shot in mid-July in Los Angeles, California.
 On 8 August 2014 during a performance, Ora announced that the video should premiere officially on 11 August 2014.
 On 11 August 2014, a 16-second teaser for "Black Widow" was uploaded on Azalea's VEVO channel.
 The video was directed by Director X and Iggy Azalea and premiered through VEVO on 13 August 2014.
 Daps was the second unit director for the music video.
 American actors Michael Madsen, Paul Sorvino, and actor/rapper T.I. also appear in the video.
 On 14 August 2014, exclusive behind-the-scenes footage from the video set was shown on the second episode of MTV's show House of Style, hosted by Azalea and where she revealed the visuals are inspired by 70s kung fu films and Quentin Tarantino movies.